pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 ax.set_title("Expected Baseline Hazard", fontsize=20);
 ```

+This is the baseline stimulus - the growing sporadically shifting hazard that spurs the occurence of attrition.
+We build regression models incorporating a slew of control variables and treatment indicators to evaluate what if any effect they have on changing the baseline hazard over time.
+Survival regression modelling is a transparent tool for analysing the impact of demographic and behavioural features of risk over time.
+Note the sharp increase at the end of an annual cycle.

++++

 ### Predicting Marginal Effects of CoxPH regression

 We can make these interpretations a little more concrete by deriving the marginal effects on sample/fictional data.
-First we define the relationship between the survival and cumulative hazard measures as a function of the baseline hazard.
+Now we define the relationship between the survival and cumulative hazard measures as a function of the baseline hazard.

 ```{code-cell} ipython3
 def cum_hazard(hazard):